1983–84 S.L. Benfica season: Season summary

 Iberian Cup with the La Liga winners, Athletic Bilbao.
 In a competition sponsored by the Portuguese Football Federation and the Royal Spanish Football Federation, that joined the Primeira Divisão and La Liga Champions in a two-legged Super cup.

 Benfica first visited the San Mamés Stadium on the 17, losing 2–1.
 A week later, they received Bilbao at home and won by 3–1, thus keeping the trophy.
-Between that, Benfica played the Portuguese Cup Final with Porto, winning one-nil with a goal from Carlos Manuel.
+Between that, Benfica played the Portuguese Cup final with Porto, winning one-nil with a goal from Carlos Manuel.
 The league campaign started in the best of terms, with four consecutive wins, while in the European Cup, Benfica eliminated Linfield in the first round.
 In October, they dropped the first points, in a draw with Braga, which left the club in second, a point shy of the leader Porto, their next opponent.
 In the Clássico, Benfica beat his rival Porto and assumed first place.
 Later in the month, Benfica defeated Olympiacos in the second round of the European Cup, qualifying for the quarter-final.
 In November and December, Benfica won all their league matches, but lost the Supertaça Cândido de Oliveira to Porto.

 Benfica kept on winning in the Primeira Divisão in January, lapping the first part of league with a three-point lead.
 However they suffered a set-back in the Taça de Portugal, losing 2–1 in Estádio de Alvalade being eliminated by Sporting.
 In February, Benfica lost points again in the league after twelve consecutive wins.
 March was even more troublesome because the team was knocked-out of the European Cup by Liverpool, while in the league, Porto gave them their first league loss all season.
 Still, in the following month, Benfica won five games and draw one, allowing them to keep the three point lead over Porto.
 On 29 April, Benfica unexpectedly lost 4–1 with Vitória de Guimarães.
 The loss did not cause major damage because Porto had also lost points, so the distance was only cut to two points.
-The very next match-day, the Derby de Lisboa with Sporting, Benfica drew one-all but still celebrated their 26th league title, due to Porto having lost on the same day.
+The very next match-day, the Lisbon derby with Sporting, Benfica drew one-all but still celebrated their 26th league title, due to Porto having lost on the same day.
 Against an opponent that broke the record for the fewest goals conceded in the history of the Primeira Divisão and had won all of their matches at home, Benfica responded with more goals scored, and a better record in away games, only losing six points there all season.
 Nené with 21 goals in 26 goals came in second place in the Bola de Prata, because he had played in more games, but oddly, with fewer minutes in overall.
 In June, Sven-Göran Eriksson announced his departure to Roma, having won back-to-back league titles in his two-year stint in Portugal.